mut-ex/awesome-wm-nice/README.md

 ## Issues

-If you face any bugs or issues (or have a feature request), please feel free to open an issue on here
+If you face any bugs or issues (or have a feature request), please feel free to open an issue.

+### Known Issues
+  * Error: `Typelib file for namespace 'Gdk' (any version) not found` on NixOS.
+[Recommended fix can be found here](https://github.com/mut-ex/awesome-wm-nice/issues/1#issuecomment-684427129)